Orange-OpenSource/Orange-Boosted-Angular/docs/app/docs/o-navbar.component.md

 ##### ONavMenu

-This component has one parameters :
+This component has one parameter :

 * `menuTitle` which is the dropdown title.

-The host tag <li> must include the `ngbDropdown` directive in order to allow dropdown behaviour.
-Dropdown menu content must be included inside <li> element.
+The host tag `<li>` must include the `ngbDropdown` directive in order to allow dropdown behaviour.
+Dropdown menu content must be included inside `<li>` element.
 See Dropdown [documentation](https://ng-bootstrap.github.io/#/components/dropdown) for more information.